LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

   - Scatterplots of rating vs. revenue
   - Bar charts of revenue by genre
   - Trend lines for revenue over time
+- The graphs will be stored in a new `visualizations/` directory or inside our analysis notebooks.

 We can actually start this stuff in full once the merge is finalized.